havenstadrp/documentatie/docs/guide/financieel/crypto.md

 * This resource handles the cryptocurrency market for players to be able to buy/sell qbit.
 It also includes an item called a "cryptostick" that can be exchanged at a configured location for qbit.
 Some jobs have this item as a random reward already

-{% hint style="warning" %}
+!!! warning
     This resource only works with qb-phone.
 Without it, players will not be able to buy or sell qbit!

 ## Preview